SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Introduction

 where $w_i \in \R^{d_{in}}$ and $m_i \in \set{0,1}^{d_{in}}$ denote the $i$-th row of $W$ and $M$, respectively.
 While \gls{ip} solvers could theoretically provide optimal solutions, the combinatorial search over mask entries makes this infeasible for \glspl{llm}.
 In practice, existing methods therefore relax \autoref{eq:mask_selection_problem} or approximate it.

 However, with deployed \glspl{llm} now serving millions of users, it becomes increasingly worthwhile to invest substantial resources to obtain pruned models that reach high performance, because the pruning cost is paid once during training whereas inference costs scale with the number of requests.
 In this work, we revisit the per-layer mask selection problem and demonstrate that it can be operationalized at \gls{llm} scale, enabling monotone improvements with each optimization step rather than relying on proxy importance scores.
-To that end, we observe that enforcing equal sparsity-level across rows ensures \emph{row-wise separability} that yields independent objectives.
-This makes the problem drastically more tractable and leads to good practical performance for \glspl{llm}.
-Instead of trying to obtain exact solutions via \gls{ip} solvers, we instead propose a GPU-accelerated local optimization algorithm based on \emph{1-swaps} (exchanging one kept and one pruned weight) that perform \emph{exact and efficient local refinement with incremental cost updates} using the Gram matrix $G = XX^{\top}$ to monotonically decrease the objective from any warm start.
+To that end, we observe that enforcing equal sparsity levels across rows ensures \emph{row-wise separability} that yields independent objectives.
+This makes the problem drastically more tractable and still leads to good practical performance for \glspl{llm}.
+Instead of trying to obtain exact solutions via \gls{ip} solvers, we instead propose a GPU-accelerated local optimization algorithm based on \emph{1-swaps} (exchanging one kept and one pruned weight) that perform \emph{exact and efficient local refinement with incremental cost updates} using the Gram matrix $G = XX^{\top}$ to monotonically decrease the objective from any warmstart.

-The resulting method, which we term \glsshort{greedyaf}, can start from any warm-start mask, evaluates the exact per-row quadratic loss, and is scalable, parallelizable across rows, almost hyperparameter-free, and deterministic for a fixed warm start.
-With only few 1-swap iterations, it can reduce the per-layer pruning error by up to 60\% compared to Wanda and improves final perplexity and zero-shot accuracy across architectures.
+The resulting method, which we term \acrshort{greedyaf}, can start from any warmstart mask, evaluates the exact per-row quadratic loss, and is scalable, parallelizable across rows, almost hyperparameter-free, and deterministic for a fixed warmstart.
+With only a few 1-swap iterations, it can reduce the per-layer pruning error by up to 60\% compared to Wanda and improves final perplexity and zero-shot accuracy across architectures.
 Our approach is a post-hoc refinement of existing pruning methods that can significantly improve upon the state of the art for unstructured, per-row, or $N\text{:}M$ sparsity.